 Whether it’s dropping your child off at daycare or leaving your child at home as you head out to work, farewells can be difficult.
 Your child may understand that mommy and daddy didn’t disappear forever, but they might not know for how long.
 All they know is that they feel safest when you’re around.

 What causes it?

-Separation anxiety typically develops before age 1 and peters out around age 3, but it can be experienced by older children and young adults as well—particularly during major life changes (i.e., transitioning to high school or leaving for college).
-Certain life stressors can trigger feelings of anxiety about being separated, such as divorce, loss of a pet, new caregiver, a new sibling, a new school or moving to a new place.
+Children typically develop separation anxiety before age 1 and peters out around age 3, but it can be experienced by older children and young adults as well—particularly during major life changes (i.e., transitioning to high school or leaving for college).
+Certain stressful life events can trigger feelings of anxiety about being separated, such as divorce, loss of a pet, new caregiver, a new sibling, a new school or moving to a new place.

 “There’s a lot going on in the world, particularly right now, which makes sense why some children may be worried and anxious,” Dr. Fox said.
 “Things like COVID-19 can raise anxiety and fear if children are returning to school in person after being virtual.”

 Separation anxiety may come and go, but there’s plenty you can do to help ease your child’s symptoms.
 These tips can help them through this difficult period.

 - Talk to your child in a calm, positive tone.
 Let your child know what will happen while you are gone, who they will be with and all the fun things they get to do.
 Even if you feel your child is too young to understand, your positive tone and attitude will send a reassuring message.
 It may even be helpful to find and read picture books that talk about separation and that goodbyes aren’t forever.